 - Surgical treatment of joint injuries, primarily using minimally-invasive methods of arthroscopic operations.
 The arthroscopic range extends from meniscal suturing and ligament replacement, to the treatment of cartilage damage of the knee and stabilisation surgery for the shoulder.

 - Surgery on tendon, ligament and muscle injuries

 - Restorative surgery after limb injuries (without micro-vascular flap technique)

-- Endoprosthetic joint replacement of the hip, knees and shoulder caused by prior injuries or within the framework of degenerative joint diseases
+- Endoprosthetic joint replacement of the hip and shoulder caused by prior injuries or within the framework of degenerative joint diseases

 - Corrections of limb deformities